cpoussot/zolotarev/README.md

 ## Simple MATLAB code examples

 We provide a series of simple codes that describe how to deploy the LF and how to compare with some AAA approaches.
 These demo files are meant to reproduce some results contained in the above mentionned paper.
-More specifically, we include
+More specifically, we include:
 - `demo1_LF.m`: runs the LF to solve Z3 and Z4 problems.
-This stript is to start using LF for Z3 and Z4.
+This stript is a good starting point to appreciate LF for Z3 and Z4.
-- `demo2_LF_vs_AAA.m`: compares performances and poles/zeros the LF and AAA to solve Z3 and Z4 the collection of proposed problems.
-Here attention is given to the accuracy, poles and zeros and computational time.
+- `demo2_LF_vs_AAA.m`: compares the rational approximations obtained by the LF and the AAA, for the Z3 and Z4 problems.
+Here, attention is given to the accuracy, and obtained poles and zeros for a given topology.
-- `demo2_LF_vs_AAA_time.m`: compares performances and poles/zeros the LF and AAA to solve Z3 and Z4 the collection of proposed problems.
-Here, attention is given to the ratio number and computational time for each methods.
+- `demo2_LF_vs_AAA_time.m`: compares the rational approximations obtained by the LF and the AAA, for the Z3 and Z4 problems.
+Here, attention is given to the ratio number and computational time for each methods, over all topologies.
-- `demo3_art.m`: plots fancy Z3 figures.
+- `demo3_art.m`: plots fancy Z3 figures (see some examples at the end of this page).
 - `demo3_LNT.m`: for multiple topology, compares LF and AAA accuracy and computational time.

-## MATLAB code for analyzing the numerical robustness on case 1a (two symmetric circles)
+## MATLAB code for analyzing the numerical robustness on case '1a' (two symmetric circles)

+During our numerical experimentations, we also put attention on the canonical "two symmetric circles" case.
+This case is well known in the litterature and the optimal solution is analytically known.
+Sequentially running the three steps code below allows to compare LF with different shade of AAA (with different options) and report on the results accuracy and robustness wrt. the machine used.
+More specifically
-- `report_1a_step1.m`:
+- `report_1a_step1.m`: computes the approximation with different configurations
+	- lines 5 and 7, add the path for this package and the AAA code
+	- line 9, `nameUsr = 'YOUR-NAME';`, put your name or accronym
+	- run the code
+	- it will create a folder in `tex_pdf\data\YOUR-NAME_YOUR-MACHINE-NAME`
+	- if possible, can you send me a ZIP file of `YOUR-NAME_YOUR-MACHINE-NAME`
-- `report_1a_step2.m`:
+- `report_1a_step2.m`: computes the LaTeX tables and figures for each approximation
+	- line 9, `fileDir = 'YOUR-NAME_YOUR-MACHINE-NAME';`, put the name of the folder created in `report_1a_step1.m`
+	- run the code
+	- it will create the folders in `tex_pdf\data\YOUR-NAME_YOUR-MACHINE-NAME\figures` and `tex_pdf\data\YOUR-NAME_YOUR-MACHINE-NAME\tables`
-- `report_1a_step3.m`:
+- `report_1a_step3.m`: exvaluate the numerator and denominator monomial dispersion
+	- line 9, `fileDir = {...
+'YOUR-NAME_YOUR-MACHINE-NAME'};`, add the name of the folder created in `report_1a_step1.m` to the list of already existing folders
+	- run the code
+	- it will create the figures in `tex_pdf/figures/1a/`
+- Go in `tex_pdf` and open `appendix_1a.tex`:
+	- after line 12: add `\input{data/YOUR-NAME_YOUR-MACHINE-NAME/tables/1a_nd_r\n}`
+	- after line 31: add `\input{data/YOUR-NAME_YOUR-MACHINE-NAME/tables/1a_pol_r\n}`
+	- after line 43: add `\input{data/YOUR-NAME_YOUR-MACHINE-NAME/tables/1a_zer_r\n}`
+- Go in `tex_pdf` and open `main_1a.tex` and compile it, now you have the implementation robustness report!

 ## Functions description